marytts/pavoque-data/README.md

 ## Contact

-In case of issues, please open a [new issue](https://github.com/marytts/pavoque-data/issues/new) right here in this repository on GitHub.
+In case of issues, please open a [new issue](https://github.com/marytts/pavoque-data/issues/new).
-If this does not resolve your issue, you may send an email to `ingmar.steiner(at)dfki.de`.